muvox-io/euphonium/docs/technical/adding-new-plugin.md

     ModuleStatus status = ModuleStatus::SHUTDOWN;

     // A shared pointer to the berry runtime (vm) which can be used to expose
-    // data and funcitons as globals variables std::shared_ptr<berry::VmState> berry;
+    // data and functions as to the berry runtime std::shared_ptr<berry::VmState> berry;

     // A shared pointer to the luaEventBus where events can be posted to the